timoderbeste/comp_sci496-conversation-project/Project/README.txt.txt

     To start the recommendation part, call:
     (achieve :receiver interaction-manager :content (playWithKioskFriend))
     (N.B.
 Currently we can only handle ask for research group recommendation.)

+	Also clean up the current user microtheory if you played a) option before.
+	(doForgetKBMt '(UserContextFn ?currentUser))

 	So the interaction part will look like below if you want to play with it.
 	Type "I want to find a research group." to trigger the recommendation part.